ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ## Sequence of functionality/calls trough _Chirp!_

+The sequence diagram below illustrates the sequence of messages and data needed to render the entire public timeline for an unauthorized user.
+The sequence starts with the user loading the application thereby sending a HTTP GET request.
+The diagram ends with a fully rendered public timeline returned to the user.

 ![Illustration of a sequence of calls through _Chirp! as a UML sequence diagram.](images/sequence_diagram.png)

 # Process